 Each year students from UNC compete in the Virginia Tech and Putnam mathematical competitions.
 Last year our top-scorer in the Virginia Tech contest placed 24th nationally and several of our students placed in the top 10% for the Putnam competition.
-The Virginia Tech contest will be held on Saturday 20th October, from 9 to 11:30am.
-The Putnam competition will be held on Saturday 1st December, from 10am to 1pm and from 3 to 6pm.
+The Virginia Tech contest will be held on Saturday 26th October, from 9 to 11:30am.
+The Putnam competition will be held on TBD.
 Both competitions will involve a set of problems that will test your problem solving abilities.
 They will take place at UNC and are free to enter.

 Our Director of Graduate Studies, Justin Sawon, runs the weekly problem solving sessions to help entrants prepare for these competitions.
 Many students have also found these sessions helpful in their other math classes.
 These sessions will be run as a section of MATH294, but everyone is welcome to participate in these sessions, even if they are not registered for MATH294.
 Here are the course details:

 Title: MATH294 Problem solving seminar

 Meeting: Weekly, Wednesday 4:40 – 6:00 pm in Phillips 330 (the math common room)